ootbingo/oot-bingo-generator/doc/BALANCING.md

 ### selfsynergy

-Typically, collection goals (skulls, hearts, songs, maps, etc) have many synergies in common with other goals.
+Typically, collection goals (skulls, hearts, songs, maps, etc.) have many synergies in common with other goals.
 There is a maximum amount of synergy a row can have, and these collection goals tend to eat up a lot of it.
 To mitigate this a bit, the concept of **selfsynergy** was created.
-A small amount of time (usually between 1-3 minutes) was removed from the raw goal time `timey`, making these goals artificially shorter.
+A small amount of time (usually between 1 and 3 minutes) was removed from the raw goal time `timey`, making these goals artificially shorter.
 The time was added back in the selfsynergy column as a **negative synergy**.
-Since negative synergies get added to the total expected time of the row, doing this does not directly make the row shorter.
+Since negative synergies get added to the total expected time of the row, this does not directly make the row shorter.
 However, the total synergy limit of the row that the collection goal appears in practically gets increased.

-For example, *5 Compasses* has a `selfsynergy` value of -3 but a raw `timey` of 9.25.
+*5 Compasses*, for example, has a `selfsynergy` value of -3 but a raw `timey` of 9.25.
 This means that the actual duration of this goal is 12.25.
 The total amount of synergy in a row with this goal is now 3 minutes lower, making the row seem 3 minutes slower.
-This practically undoes the shortening of the raw time, but results in 3 minutes extra synergy that can now be added to this row.
+This practically undoes the shortening of the raw time, but results in 3 minutes of extra synergy that can now be added to this row.
 The result is that *5 Compasses* now has a better chance of appearing.

 In addition to collection goals, the `selfsynergy` column can also be used to slightly adjust the time of a goal to move it to a different [difficulty](#difficulty) bucket.
-For example, if there are no goals with difficulty 23, you could remove a little time from the `timey` of a 24 difficulty goal and turn it into `selfsynergy`.
-These small adjustments don't have a big impact on balancing, but help to get more variety in goals on the board.
+For example, if there are no goals with a difficulty of 23, you could remove a little time from a goal with difficulty 24 and turn it into `selfsynergy`.
+These small adjustments don't have a big impact on the balance, but they help to get more variety in goals on the board.

 ### endon

 Some goals are shorter when they are the final goal you complete, like when they are directly followed by a cutscene.
-The `timey` column only takes into account when the goal is complete, and ignores the fact that you might be stuck in a cutscene afterwards.
+The `timey` column only takes into account when the goal is completed, and ignores the fact that you might be stuck in a cutscene afterwards.
 Therefore, we have `endon` antisynergy for goals that are slower when you don't end on them.

-This `endon` synergy should apply for all the goals in the row that you don't end on.
+This `endon` synergy should apply to all the goals in the row that you don't end on.
 The `max -1` synergy takes all the `endon` values except for the lowest (most negative) value, assuming the player ends on the goal which would be followed by the most downtime.